-So one of the things we're trying to do, brethren, is help people of God to be healed from their offenses.
-And every one of us are going to make offenses in our life.
-When we do we need to repent of it.
-We need to change of it.
-We need to grow out of it.
+One of the things we're trying to do, brethren, is help people of God to be healed from their offenses.
+Every one of us are going to make offenses in our life.
+When we do we need to repent of it; we need to change of it; we need to grow out of it.

-Let's come back to 1-John 2:10: "Anyone who loves his brother is dwelling in the Light, and there is no cause of offense in him.
-But anyone who hates his brother is in the darkness, and is walking in the darkness, and does not understand where he is going because the darkness has blinded his eyes" (vs 10-11).
+1-John 2:10: "The one who loves his brother is dwelling in the light, and there is no cause of offense in him.
+But the one who hates his brother is in darkness, and is walking in darkness, and does not know where he is going because the darkness has blinded his eyes" (vs 10-11).

-Now there are a lot of people today who say that they see, but are 'twilight' Christians and are becoming dull of seeing, dull of hearing, dull of commandment-keeping, dull in everything they do.
+There are a lot of people today who say that they see, but are 'twilight' Christians and are becoming dull of seeing, dull of hearing, dull of commandment-keeping, dull in everything they do.
 They're just kind of washed-out Christians.

-And what they need to do is get their lives back in order.
+What they need to do is get their lives back in order.
 How?
 Just exactly as John is saying here.
-That's why it's so important.
-Commandment-keeping!
+That's why it's so important: commandment-keeping!
 You must be obedient!
-And this obedience must be based on love, because that's how it's perfected.
+This obedience must be based on love, because that's how it's perfected.
 And it's more than just commandments.
 It's His Word and it is His Truth.
-And then we're obligating ourselves to walk even as He has walked.
-And I know that verses nine through eleven, for many people-for us, for me, for you-to really fulfill in a right and proper way is quite a challenge for us-isn't it?
-Yes, it is!
+Then we're obligating ourselves to walk even as He has walked.

+I know that 1-John 2:9-11, for many people-for us, for me, for you-to really fulfill in a right and proper way is quite a challenge for us!